 - In terms of the benefit-harm balance, the proposed testing programme would involve testing a large cohort with the knowledge that only approximately 1% will benefit directly through having HCV infection detected and treated. - Due to the stigma often associated with HCV, birth cohort testing will have to be carried out in a manner that is sensitive to the stigma and ensure best uptake and treatment completion. - Birth cohort testing could, over a relatively short period of time, identify a large number of people infected with HCV relative to those detected through other means, such as risk-based testing.
 The additional cases could create challenges for managing the timely treatment of all patients within capacity constraints. - The health service utilisation generated by birth cohort testing could displace other care, particularly in the primary care setting.
-The testing programme could create additional demand for primary care of 1.5% to 2.2% per year, with consequences for the availability of services. - Testing such a large cohort to identify a relatively small number of cases may be a very inefficient use of resources that could be used more efficiently elsewhere in the system.
-The use of opportunistic testing may improve efficiency but may also adversely impact on the successful identification of those infected with HCV. - A number of important ethical considerations including issues relating to benefitharm balance, acceptability and equity of access could be addressed by requiring any birth cohort testing to meet WHO criteria for effective screening programmes (it should include mechanisms for systematic invitation and follow-up, a participation rate of over 70%, adequate infrastructure and resourcing to ensure diagnosis and treatment, and a monitoring and evaluation framework).
+The testing programme could create additional demand for primary care of 0.8% per year, with consequences for the availability of services. - The birth cohort testing will necessitate testing a very large cohort to identify a relatively small number of cases.
+Despite this, the economic evaluation identified that it would be an efficient use of resources. - A number of important ethical considerations including issues relating to benefitharm balance, acceptability and equity of access could be addressed by requiring any birth cohort testing to meet WHO criteria for effective screening programmes (that is, requiring mechanisms for systematic invitation and follow-up, a participation rate of over 70%, adequate infrastructure and resourcing to ensure diagnosis and treatment, and a monitoring and evaluation framework).

 This chapter discusses the ethical issues that should be considered in relation to the introduction of birth cohort testing for chronic hepatitis C virus (HCV) in Ireland.
-This chapter was developed broadly in line with the structure described in the European network of HTA (EUnetHTA) Core Model.
-(395) The ethical issues associated with a technology must be assessed in relation to the prevalent social and moral norms relevant to the technology.
+This chapter was developed broadly in line with the structure described in the European network of HTA (EUnetHTA) Core Model.(401) The ethical issues associated with a technology must be assessed in relation to the prevalent social and moral norms relevant to the technology.
 This section also examines the ethical issues related to the technology assessment itself.